javiernuber/platzom/README.md

 ## Description

 - If the word ends with "ar", those two letters are removed
-- If the word starts with Z, "pe" is added at the end
+- If the word starts with "z", "pe" is added at the end
 - If the translated word has 10 or more letters, it should be split in half and linked with a half dash
 - Finally, if the original word is a palindrome, no previous rule counts and returns the same word but inserting uppercase and lowercase letters